Connect with us!

 • STEP 2: Take a 40-hour basic training course offered by your local chapter.
 The times the course is offered and the cost of the course varies by chapter.
 Scholarships may be available.

-• STEP 3: Complete 40 hours of volunteer service in citizen science, stewardship, environmental education, or chapter administration within one year following completion of your basic training course.
+• STEP 3: Complete 40 hours of approved volunteer service in citizen science, stewardship, education and outreach, or chapter leadership.

-• STEP 4: Complete 8 hours of continuing education in an area of your choosing within one year following completion of your basic training course.
+• STEP 4: Complete 8 hours of approved continuing education to continue your lifelong learning.

 Following initial certification, volunteers maintain their certification by completing 40 hours of volunteer service and 8 hours of continuing education each year.